tolumide-ng/EPIC_Mail/README.md

 ## Epic_Mail Features
 - Users can create an account, and become Registered users
-- Registered Users can sign in
+- Users can sign in
-- Registered Users can post an email
+- Users can post an email
-- Registered User can specifically save a message as draft
+- Users can specifically save a message as draft
+- Users can reset there password
 - Users can get all received emails
 - Users can specifically request for all draft messages
 - Users can get all unread emails